treadwell/Linux-Server-Configuration/README.md

 This project describes the steps to set up and configure a remote to host web applications.

+## Initial configuration

 1. Start a new Ubuntu Linux server instance on Amazon Lightsail.
-There are full details on setting up your Lightsail instance on the next page.
-2. Follow the instructions provided to SSH into your server.
+Server IP address is: 54.208.34.181

+2. Log into server:

+`ssh -i ~/.ssh/rsa-key.pem ubuntu@54.208.34.181`

-Secure your server.
+## Secure the server.
 3. Update all currently installed packages.

+`sudo apt-get update
+sudo apt-get upgrade`

-4. Change the SSH port from 22 to 2200.
-Make sure to configure the Lightsail firewall to allow it.
+4. Change the SSH port from 22 to 2200:

+* Configure the Lightsail firewall to allow SSH connections on port 2200 on the Network tab of the instance management page.
+* Edit `/etc/ssh/sshd_config` to change the SSH port
+* Restart the server: `sudo service ssh restart` ** Do not logout as root to make sure it works first**
+* In a separate terminal, login as root using the new SSH port as: ssh -i ~/.ssh/udacity_key.rsa –p 2200 root@AWS_IP_ADDRESS

 5. Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).

 Warning: When changing the SSH port, make sure that the firewall is open for port 2200 first, so that you don't lock yourself out of the server.
 When you change the SSH port, the Lightsail instance will no longer be accessible through the web app 'Connect using SSH' button.
 The button assumes the default port is being used.
 There are instructions on the same page for connecting from your terminal to the instance.
 Connect using those instructions and then follow the rest of the steps.